biffsocko/market-data/README.md

 # multicast groups:ports to test

-## NOTE: all of the information in this project is publically available and the links to where the data is listed are provided below.
-None of this is proprietary information and this document contains no trade secrets.
+This project lists some market data multicast groups and corresponding ports in Python dictionaries.
+I've provided sample source code below that demonstrates how I would use them.

-List of some multicast groups and corresponding ports.
-Hopefully, this will save someone the time of having to type this stuff in  themselves.
+however the real hope is this will save someone the time of having to type it in themselves.
   * NOTE - This is an incomplete list.
 I've provided the documentation below, If you don't see what you're looking for in any of the coded dictionaries - you SHOULD find what you're looking for in those docs.
   * NOTE - this is US Markets Centric.

+## NOTE: all of the information in this project is publically available and the links to where the data is listed are provided below.
+None of this is proprietary information and this document contains no trade secrets.

 <b>CISCO Market Data Networking Notes:</b> https://www.ciscopress.com/articles/article.asp?p=2928192&seqNum=5